n4igme/ppxity/README.md

 # ppxity

-ppxity is a command-line tool that allows you to interact with the [Perplexity Labs (unofficial) API](https://labs.perplexity.ai/).
+ppxity is a command-line tool that allows you to interact with the [Perplexity API](https://docs.perplexity.ai).
 It enables you to provide a prompt, along with a set of directories and files, and the tool will compile the content of those files into the prompt and send it to the Perplexity API.
- By default, it uses the new claude-3-haiku-20240307 model.
+ By default, it uses the claude-3-haiku-20240307 model.
 ### Why Claude 3 Haiku as default?
-Firstly, it's free on [labs.perplexity.ai](https://labs.perplexity.ai) (shoutout), and secondly the benchmarking results seem to be good.
+Firstly, it works well with the Perplexity API, and secondly the benchmarking results seem to be good.

 ![img.png](assets/img.png)

 ### Features
 * Input Directories
 * Input Files
 * Backtrack
+* Official Perplexity API support

 ### Information
 This was made for personal use within a few hours, it's far from perfect, it doesn't have a fancy ui yet but I might add that sometime.

-I simply wanted to be able to give claude3 a bunch of files before asking a question for better responses.
+I simply wanted to be able to give the AI a bunch of files before asking a question for better responses.

+### Requirements
+* Perplexity API Key (get one at https://www.perplexity.ai)

 ### Usage
 ```bash